 A good way to pick an area for UGC optimization would be to look at the cracks in your sales funnel – those might be the places where you’d want to add with content from users.

-Your first step could be as simple as asking customers for reviews and ratings or starting a conversation on social media for a better social footprint.
+Your first step could be as simple as asking customers for reviews and ratings or starting a conversation on social media for a better social proof footprint.

 Do you have a process for developing user-generated content?
 And how do you streamline your UGC?